Beatty solutions of almost Golomb functional equations: The triple-nested equation

 \subsubsection{Endpoint and defect interpretation}

-The endpoints of the interval~$I$, their failure mechanisms, and the boundary defect set all read naturally in this framework.
-The left endpoint $d=\sqrt{2}/2$ is the unique shift for which the strong identity $a(f(n))=n$ holds, producing exactly the wall column~\eqref{eq:wall_col} (shifted).
-The right endpoint $d=2(\sqrt{2}-1)=2/(1+\sqrt{2})$ is the maximal shift for which the addressing defect of the first nesting is still absorbed by the repeat structure of the underlying Sturmian difference word.
-Both endpoints lie in $\mathbb{Q}(\sqrt{2})\cap[0,1)$ with small Pell denominators.
-The failure of~\eqref{eq:main} at each endpoint is produced by orbit density near a single critical address $\theta=c$, as in Lemmas~\ref{lem:lower} and~\ref{lem:upper}.
+The endpoints of the interval~$I$, the way the equation fails beyond each of them, and the boundary defect set are all expressed in this setting.
+The left endpoint $d=\sqrt{2}/2$ is the unique shift for which the strong equation $a(S(n))=n$ holds, producing exactly the wall terms~\eqref{eq:wall_col} (shifted).
+The right endpoint $d=2(\sqrt{2}-1)=2/(1+\sqrt{2})$ is the maximal shift for which the defect of the first nesting is still absorbed by the repeat structure of the underlying Sturmian difference word.
+Both endpoints lie in $\mathbb{Q}(\sqrt{2})\cap[0,1)$.
+The equation~\eqref{eq:main} holds at both endpoints of~$I$ and fails just beyond each of them.
+This sharpness is produced by orbit density near the single critical point $\theta=c$, as in Lemmas~\ref{lem:lower} and~\ref{lem:upper}.
 The Pell-convergent identities